a7600999/vanity-eth-address/README.md

-# Vanity Eth Address
+# Vanity TRON Address
-Vanity Eth Address is a tool to generate Ethereum addresses that match certain criteria, accelerated with NVIDIA CUDA-enabled GPUs.
+Vanity TRON Address is a tool to generate TRON addresses that match certain criteria, accelerated with NVIDIA CUDA-enabled GPUs.

 ## Usage
 ```
-./vanity-eth-addresss [PARAMETERS]
+./vanity-tron-address [PARAMETERS]
     Scoring methods
       (-lz) --leading-zeros               Count zero bytes at the start of the address
        (-z) --zeros                       Count zero bytes anywhere in the address